 Chief Justice Barajas is a former member of the National Judicial College in Reno, Nevada, where he was an instructor on the use of information technology.
 He served as a designer of the State of Texas Judicial Commission on Information Technology and as the original Chair of the Appellate Court Technology Committee.
 In addition, he has served on the board of the National Organization for Victims Assistance, an organization which provides national advocacy for victims of crime, direct services those crime victims when not otherwise available, and assistance to professional colleagues.
 He serves as the national Chair of the NOVA Task Force on Identity Theft, a task force to examine the effects of victimization of identity theft and services which may be afforded those crime victims.
 A nationally recognized lecturer on the proper balancing of the constitutional rights between the criminal defendant and the intended victim, Chief Justice Barajas was honored by the President of the United States at a White House ceremony as a national recipient of the Presidential Award for Victim Services.
 In addition, he is a frequent lecturer on topics relating to judicial ethics, educational leadership and mentoring, the applicability of federal constitutional protections to the parochial school setting, the separation of church and state (as it relates to the issue of school vouchers), and various aspects of educational management and technology.

-Since his retirement from elected judicial service, Chief Justice Barajas has moved into academia where he currently as the Director, Center for Advanced Studies at his alma mater, Cathedral High School.
-He is an instructor of Political Science, teaching both GOVT 2305 American Government and Politics, and GOVT 2306 State and Local Government.
-In addition, he is an instructor of Education, teaching EDUC 1300, Mastering Academic Excellence, CRIJ 1310, Fundamentals of Criminal Law.
+Since his retirement from elected judicial service, Chief Justice Barajas has moved into academia where he was the Director, Center for Advanced Studies at his alma mater, Cathedral High School.
+He was an instructor of Political Science, teaching both GOVT 2305 American Government and Politics, and GOVT 2306 State and Local Government.
+In addition, he was an instructor of Education, teaching EDUC 1300, Mastering Academic Excellence, CRIJ 1310, Fundamentals of Criminal Law.
 His course entitled Principles of Victimology, Legal and Social Aspects of Victimization has been critically acclaimed.
 Unique to a secondary school level in the United States, the covers contemporary developments in the field of victimology, its conceptual boundaries, its basic concepts and literature, its subfields and role as a field of study within criminology and criminal justice.
+Richard is currently the Executive Director at the National Organization for Victim Assistance.

 Attorney Cruz is a graduate of the University of Connecticut, School of Law, holds a Bachelor’s degree from Mount Holyoke College and an Associate Degree in the Administration of Justice.
 She served as an Assistant District Attorney in Massachusetts and where she specialized in prosecuting crimes involving victims such as sexual assault, child abuse and domestic violence.